Reading the book "Indian Givers" sparked Sue's desire to speak truth to history—to give credit where credit is due.

 Some people wonder if the story of the Wampanoag and the Pilgrims celebrating the first Thanksgiving is true.
 Other people wonder why we keep eating the same foods every Thanksgiving.
 And I wonder why the potential for good relations between Native Americans and American colonists has still not been worked out after all this time.

 The story about the "first" Thanksgiving party in Massachusetts is true.
 Massachusetts Governor William Bradford hosted that party.
 He left notes of it in his journal, as did one of his assistants, Edward Winslow.
 Winslow's journal entry below shows some of the preparations the Pilgrims went through.
 Here is the story.

 The harvest in 1621 was a good one.
 In October, Bradford invited his friend, Massasoit, and the Wampanoag to join his own group of about 50 surviving "saints" in thanks for the bountiful harvest they had jointly produced.
 About 90 Wampanoag attended.

-The Wampanoag, after having witnessed half of my ancestor's group perish the year before from starvation and fever, had taught the survivors how to identify, cultivate, and cook the native foods that grew so abundantly in the area.
+The Wampanoag, after having witnessed half of Bradford's group perish the year before from starvation and fever, had taught the survivors how to identify, cultivate, and cook the native foods that grew so abundantly in the area.
 The party was held not only to celebrate survival and a great harvest, but also to honor the friendship that had evolved between two very different cultures, each with a lot to share.